ericakathlen/ericakathlen/README.md

 ### Hey, I'm Erica Kathlen!.

-- 👩🏽‍💻 I'm working in a college project on Health Monitoring
+- 👩🏽‍💻 I'm working in a college project
 - 🌱 Learning Java & C
 - 🐸 I want to be a Back End Developer